Vikas350/DreamState/README.md

 ## Overview

-DreamState is a real estate website that allows users to browse listings, create their own listings, and connect with landlords.
-It provides features such as manual sign-in/sign-up, OAuth with Google, user profile management, and advanced search functionality.
+DreamState is a real estate website that allows users to browse listings, create their listings, and connect with landlords.
+It provides manual sign-in/sign-up features, OAuth with Google, user profile management, and advanced search functionality.

 ## Features

 1. **Authentication**
    - Manual sign-in/sign-up
-   - Sign-in using email through Google OAuth
+   - Sign in using email through Google OAuth

 2. **Homepage Listings**
    - Multiple listings displayed with tags (e.g., offers, on sale, rent)

 3. **User Profile Management**
    - Update profile information (username, password)
-   - Upload profile image
+   - Upload a profile image

 4. **Listing Creation**
    - Users can create site listings with: